 Wherever you are in the business, making the move from team member to team leader is a challenge.

-From Technical to Exceptional is a course designed to help you safely and successfully make the transition.
+The course is designed to help you safely and successfully make the transition.
 I review quite a lot of project management training materials, but I’ve never come across a course that is so laser focused, and so useful for the people it is designed to reach.

 What’s Inside The Course